wiltacca/Portfolio/README.md

 * Google Data Studio

 * TIBCO Spotfire

 ___

 # Artifical Intelligence
 ![alt text](AIMLDL.png)

-Science that empowers computers to mimic human intelligence such as decision making, text processing, and visual perception.
+## Science that empowers computers to mimic human intelligence such as decision making, text processing, and visual perception.
 Ai is a broader ﬁeld that contains several subﬁeld such as machine learning, robotics, and computer vision.

 # Machine Learning

-Machine Learning is a subﬁeld of Artiﬁcial Intelligence that enables machines to improve at a given task with experience.
+## Machine Learning is a subﬁeld of Artiﬁcial Intelligence that enables machines to improve at a given task with experience.
 It is important to note that all machine learning techniques are classiﬁed as Artiﬁcial Intelligence ones.
-However, not all Artiﬁcial Intelligence could count as Machine Learning since some basic Rule-based engines could be classiﬁed as AI but they do not learn from experience therefore they do not belong to the machine learning category
+However, not all Artiﬁcial Intelligence could count as Machine Learning since some basic Rule-based engines could be classiﬁed as AI but they do not learn from experience therefore they do not belong to the machine learning category.

 ___

 # [Click Project 1: Classification & Regression Models](https://github.com/wiltacca/Portfolio/blob/main/Classification_%26_Regression_Models.ipynb)
 ![alt text](python_coding.jpg)